junxit/us-congress-bills-111/metadata.md

 - 2009-06-04 — Introduced in House
 - 2009-06-04 — Introduced in House
 - 2009-06-04 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-07-31 — Referred to the Subcommittee on Federal Workforce, Post Office, and the District of Columbia.
+- 2009-09-10 — Committee Consideration and Mark-up Session Held.
+- 2009-09-10 — Ordered to be Reported by Voice Vote.
+- 2009-09-10 — Subcommittee on Federal Workforce, Post Office, and the District of Columbia Discharged.
+- 2009-09-29 — Placed on the Union Calendar, Calendar No. 155.
+- 2009-09-29 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-274.
+- 2009-09-29 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-274.